BlastSlimey/shapezipelago/README.md

         }
     }
     ```
+  - Base price is calculated with amount of operations to create the shape, with mulitplier option ranging 0.0-3.0
+  - Make sure item list only contains what is currently producable (=> update shop when receiving more progression items)
 - FEATURE:      Upgrade speed x2 multiplier (sort of gamble item, the later you receive it the better)
 ### Labels
 - IMPORTANT:    Text